 - Chemicals and solvents: Improper use, storage, handling and disposal of hazardous chemicals in the workplace, and exposure to chemicals without appropriate protective equipment, may result in workers being exposed to harmful substances, creating the risk of illness or death.

-- Dangerous Particulate Matter: Without proper safety equipment, workers may become exposed to airborn particles of materials such as coal dust, silica powder or asbestos, with potential long-term health consequences that potentially include obstructive pulmonary diseases or cancer.
+- Dangerous Particulate Matter: Without proper safety equipment, workers may become exposed to airborne particles of materials such as coal dust, silica powder or asbestos, with potential long-term health consequences that potentially include obstructive pulmonary diseases or cancer.

 Dangerous medications and pharmaceutical products may cause significant injury or death.
 Contaminated pharmaceutical products may cause illness or infection, or cause the medication to be poisonous or toxic.